I had first heard of Taichung from a girl I met while I was traveling in Greece, who had taught English there for two years.

 Taiwan is the only place in the world I’ve been where they have “creative parks.”

-There’s nothing I can really compare it to: these parks are probably best described as a combination of your standard urban park and an open-air network of pop-up boutiques and “selfie areas” where you can pose with your favorite cartoon figures (this is Taiwan, after all).
+These parks are probably best described as a hybrid combination of your standard urban park and an open-air network of pop-up boutiques and “selfie areas” where you can pose with your favorite cartoon figures (this is Taiwan, after all).

-Due to the pop-up nature of these creative parks, what you’ll find will change.
-When we went, there was an “umbrella alley” perfect for Instagram, some cool walls to pose with, a sake brewery, and a DIY customizable umbrella shop.
+When we went, there was an “umbrella alley” perfect for Instagram, some cool walls to pose with, a sake brewery, and a DIY customizable umbrella shop!

-Have a bubble tea at its birthplace, Chun Shui Tang
+Have a bubble tea at its birthplace, Chun Shui Tang.

 It’s a bit of an acquired taste for some: the tapioca pearls, aka the “bubbles”, are pretty tasteless but incredibly chewy.
-I personally love the chewy, stretchy texture, which is common in Taiwanese food.
-However, my friend Janet was not a big fan of bubble tea!

 You can get a variety of flavors and teas, whether you want black or green tea or you prefer a juice or smoothie instead of a tea.
-I prefer my bubble tea iced, milky, and slightly sweet, but you can specify how you’d like it and they’ll make it to order.

-Stop for lunch at Taichung Second Market
+Stop for lunch at Taichung Second Market.

 After you’ve had dessert first, why not eat at Taichung’s Second Market?
 Just another 10 minutes’ walk, the Taichung Second Market is the daytime version of the popular outdoor Fengjia Night Market.

-Stroll along the Liuchan Riverside Walk
+Stroll along the Liuchuan Riverside Walk.

-The Liuchan River is not that big, but it does make for a really nice walk through central Taichung.
-I always love being around water when I’m in a city, and Taichung is no exception.
+The Liuchuan River is not that big, but it does make for a really nice walk through central Taichung.

-Dip into Painted Animation Lane
+Dip into Painted Animation Lane.

 Just a 1-minute detour on your Riverside Walk, you’ll find Painted Animation Lane.
-It’s a cutesy collection of murals featuring characters like Mario.
-I thought it was interesting for a brief, 5-minute stop.

-You’ve been walking quite a bit with this itinerary, so take a little break at either one of the city’s many parks or back at your hotel.
+Now it’s time to take a little break, at either one of the city’s many parks or back at your hotel.

 I’d recommend the Calligraphy Greenway if you are looking for a place to sit and relax outside.